pinobatch/pently/docs/famitracker.md

 * Pitch slides and vibrato
   FamiTracker traditionally measures pitch slide rate and vibrato depth in frequency or period units of the underlying chip, causing vibrato to be weaker and pitch slides slower at some pitches than others.
-0CC-FamiTracker optionally uses a "linear pitch" model that divides each semitone into 32 steps.
+0CC and Dn offer an optional "linear pitch" model that divides each semitone into 32 steps.
 Pently also uses linear pitch.
-If you export from FamiTracker 0.4.6 or from 0CC-FamiTracker with linear pitch turned off, slides well above `A-2` will play slower and slides well below `A-2` faster.
+If you export from FamiTracker 0.4.6 or from 0CC or Dn with linear pitch turned off, slides well above `A-2` will play slower and slides well below `A-2` faster.
 * Half-speed arpeggio
-  Pently supports full-speed (60 Hz) and half-speed (30 Hz) `0xy` arpeggios, which correspond to 0CC-FamiTracker arpeggio schemes `| 0 x y` and `| 0 0 x x y y`.
+  Pently supports full-speed (60 Hz) and half-speed (30 Hz) `0xy` arpeggios, which correspond to 0CC/Dn arpeggio schemes `| 0 x y` and `| 0 0 x x y y`.
 But these are selected as an effect, not as part of an instrument.
 * Rows per beat